ProfessionalMario/Context_Engine/README.md

 ## Overview

-**Context Engine** is a local, offline-first code intelligence layer that walks a Python project, parses every file with AST, and uses a local GGUF model (Gemma by default) to generate a one-sentence "intent" for every file, function, class, and method.
+**Context Stream** is a local, offline-first code intelligence layer that walks a Python project, parses every file with AST, and uses a local GGUF model (Gemma by default) to generate a one-sentence "intent" for every file, function, class, and method.
 The result is a single `project_summary.json` that becomes the **nervous system** that DebugFlow's surgeon and logger pull from when something breaks.

 Built for two audiences: